 I

-n U. S. military schools which Hegseth was scheduled to visit, teachers obediently took down images of such dangerous characters as Harriet Tubman, Michelle Obama, and MLK.
+n U. S. military base schools in Europe which Hegseth was scheduled to visit, teachers obediently took down images of such dangerous characters as Harriet Tubman, Michelle Obama, and MLK.
 Curated teaching packets disappeared into unmarked filing cabinets; various ceremonies were deplatformed.
 Recruiters canceled visits to events where rising students of color gathered.

 (All gone.
 But not forgotten: these hazardous materials can be safely stored off-campus; ceremonies and visits postponed can be rescheduled.)

-Their tenure can often seem more like an overlong winter, with the landscape mainly dun and featureless, leaves gone and fields bare under the waves of cold.
-Yet the colors of spring have not thereby been eliminated; their time of blooming and fruit-bearing will come again.
+A SecDef’s tenure can often seem more like an overlong winter, with the landscape mainly dun and featureless, leaves gone and fields bare under the waves of cold.

-And for the history-minded, they were reminders of another lesson, that when commanders go on crusade, they can often fail: Hegseth is utterly besotted with the Christian Crusades of a millennium ago; his romanticized vision of them shapes his outlook and agenda, and even some of his many body tattoos
+And for the history-minded, they were reminders of another lesson, that when commanders go on crusade, they can often fail: Hegseth is utterly besotted with the Christian Crusades of a millennium ago.
+His romanticized vision of them shapes his outlook and agenda, and even some of his many body tattoos

 But the actual Crusades look different to other eyes: Muslims see in them two centuries of bloody Christian invasions aimed at removing Jerusalem from Islamic control, and note that they all ultimately failed in their mission.